gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 supporting binaries (including the library OS).
 It then generates the SGX-specific manifest (a `.manifest.sgx` file) and the enclave signature (a `.sig` file).

-After signing the application, users may ship the application files with the Graphene, along with an SGX-specific manifest and the signatures, to the untrusted hosts that are enabled with Intel SGX.
+After signing the application, users may ship the application files with the Graphene library OS, along with an SGX-specific manifest and the signatures, to the untrusted hosts that are enabled with Intel SGX.
 Please note that all supporting binaries must be shipped and placed at the same path as on the developers' host.
 For security reasons, Graphene library OS will not allow loading any binaries that are not signed.

 For applications that are prepared in the Graphene library source, such as GCC, Apache, and OpenJDK (more are listed in [[Run Applications in Graphene]]), just type 'make SGX=1' in the correspondent